 Employees become more than happy when their seniors or supervisors speak few words of appreciation for them in front of peers or co-workers.

 Everyone wants to be renowned at the place where they work.
 It is rewarding for employees when they are recognized by the co-workers and other members of the company for the work they’ve done.
 If implemented properly, employee recognition can benefit both employer and employees more than any monetary rewards.

 Taking pride from the job

 People try to avoid the credit when the jobs are wrongly done.
 But they feel proud of themselves when the work is perfectly done.
-Such feeling of pride plays vital role in motivating them to give continuity to make even better outputs.
+Such feeling of pride plays a vital role in motivating them to give continuity to make even better outputs.

 Work freedom or autonomy